Torch-Choice: A PyTorch Package for Large-Scale Choice Modeling with Python: Performance Benchmarks

 The number of parameters plays an important role in computational efficiency; as the number of parameters grows, the time cost of computing the gradient of the likelihood function also grows.
 In this section, we examine the performance of \code{torch-choice} as the number of covariates grows.
-We investigate the models in Equations \eqref{eq:benchmark-model-1} to \eqref{eq:benchmark-model-3} using only the first $P \in \{1, 5, 10, 15, 20, 30\}$ dimensions of $X_u$ and $Z_i$.
+We investigate the models in Equations \eqref{eq:benchmark-model-1} to \eqref{eq:benchmark-model-3} using only the first $P \in \{3, 5, 10, 15, 20, 30\}$ dimensions of user features $\mathbf{x}_u$ and item features $\mathbf{z}_i$.